-Sharon Virtue is an artist, facilitator, trainer and visionary inspirationalist based in the UK while working internationally in arts and creative community development.
+Sharon Virtue is an artist, facilitator, trainer and visionary ‘inspirationalist’ currently based in Oakland, California, while working internationally in arts and creative community development.

 Her work has two strands, one as a dancer and artist, creating paintings and ceramics, and the other as a creative community activator, teaching expressive arts workshops and facilitating community development projects.
 She has won several awards as an individual artist and her work is published in several art publications.